 Parents who have savings accounts and pay their bills on time are good examples for children.
 When your child asks questions about the mail, bills, or why you go to work, speak to them about the importance of these items.
 Open the conversation about money whenever it comes up.
 It’s important to talk to kids about money including:

-For young children, it’s important to create a visual way of saving money since the concept of a savings account isn’t always clear.
+For young children, it’s important to create a visual way of saving money.
+The concept of a savings account isn’t always clear.
 We recommend establishing three jars.
 One is for savings, one for spending, and one for giving.
 When your young child receives money, help them separate those funds into each jar.
 Encourage them to save for a specific item so that they can see the value of money.

 Don’t provide your children with an allowance just to give them money.
 Instead, set up an allowance based on specific tasks.
 Choose age-appropriate chores or tasks for your child to complete each day.
 At the end of the week, they’ve earned a specific amount of money for those activities.
 Chart their activities and accomplishments throughout the week; it’s important to keep their savings visual so they can see how their money comes and goes.